-I asked this question not to disregard or belittle other people’s hard-earned accomplishments.
-I am just curious because some of us put the people with titles on a pedestal while looking down on people with none.
+I asked this question not to disregard or belittle other people’s accomplishments.
+I am just curious because some of us put people with titles on a pedestal while looking down on people with none.

 Then as I immersed myself, I learned to gauge a person not by their titles but by how they treat others, giving the highest regard to the one who is humble, kind, graceful in conflict, and full of integrity.

 When I try to introspect and look at myself without the facade of honorifics, titles, and added letters, I hope to be someone who emulates Jesus.

 I just happened to be a writer, runner, educator, stock trader, investor, engineer, and continuous learner.

 When we remove our suit of armor and look at ourselves in the mirror, we can see the reflection of who we truly are.

 We are more than our jobs.
 We are more than our titles.
 We are humans, and as humans, we have hopes, dreams, and aspirations.